 - reviews our Complaints Handling Guidance for Charities in order to draft and implement a complaints policy.

 - takes measures to reassure itself that when running an appeal for a particular purpose, its members make donors aware of what will happen to funds received if the total funds raised are insufficient or exceed the target required.

+The charity accepted our recommendations.
 We concluded that in changing its fundraising model in 2018, ACWW had already addressed the issues that caused concerns in this case.
 We asked that ACWW and the complainant’s organisation write to us within two months of our final decision to outline the actions taken in response to our findings and recommendations.